‘The earth does not belong to us; we belong to the earth.’ Chief Seattle

 Please note that all rooms are shared; 2 or 3 beds, single-gender.

-Some of the feedback from 2016 (people who attended had a very diverse range of experience & expectations, & joined us from three continents & several countries):
+Some of the feedback from previous years (people who’ve attended have had a very diverse range of experience & expectations, & have joined us from three continents & several countries):

 ‘I so loved this retreat’